kloimhardt/blog/docs/_drafts/draft-LisRoot.md

         [:string])
 ```

-With this definition for `:my-hint`, any graph can be plot point by point, the value of the respective argument being the letter "P".
+With this definition for `:my-hint`, any graph can be dotted point by point, the value of the respective argument being the letter "P".

 ```
 ((ROO/T Draw TF1 :my-hint) f "P")